stain/ro-crate-paper/manuscript.md

                                <https://w3id.org/ro/crate/1.1>) ）
 ```

-Note that although the metadata file necessarily is an _information resource_ written to disk or served over the network (e.g. as JSON-LD), it is not considered to be a contained _part_ of the RO-Crate in the form of a _data entity_, rather it is described only as a _contextual entity_.
+Note that although the metadata file necessarily is an _information resource_ written to disk or served over the network (as JSON-LD), it is not considered to be a contained _part_ of the RO-Crate in the form of a _data entity_, rather it is described only as a _contextual entity_.

-While in the conceptual model the _RO-Crate Metadata File_ can be seen as the top-level node that describes the _RO-Crate Root_, in the formal model (and the JSON-LD format) the metadata file descriptor is an additional contextual entity and not affecting the depth-limit of the RO-Crate.
+In the conceptual model the _RO-Crate Metadata File_ can be seen as the top-level node that describes the _RO-Crate Root_, however in the formal model (and the JSON-LD format) the metadata file descriptor is an additional contextual entity that is not affecting the depth-limit of the RO-Crate.

 ## Forward-chained Production Rules for JSON-LD